Skip to main content

 Is a higher contribution rate always better?+

 It is more retirement savings, but it is also less take-home pay today.
 The trade-off depends on your other priorities — paying down high-interest debt, building an emergency buffer, saving a first-home deposit.
-The Government contribution and employer match are guaranteed return, so most members aim to capture both at minimum.
+The Government contribution and employer match are statutory top-ups, so most members aim to capture both at minimum.

 Can I change my contribution rate?+